jportasa/aily/terraform/development/README-joan.md

     2. Data plane (Nodegroup) in private subnets.
     3. Addons.
     4. IAM roles created (aws-auth).
+    5. Access to the front/app just from the ALB. allowing port 80 only.
+    6. HA using two AZ's where to spread the depolyment's PODs (The control plane is as well in HA).

 First run in terraform the "network" plan and next the "EKS" plan with
 ````